All Episodes

 And now that we see the Democratic wall of silence within the state breaking, this is going to be just the beginning.

-But as long as only money was at stake, New Yorkers didn't become so outraged now that they're losing not just their money, but their relatives, their best friends, uh there's there's gonna be hell to pay.
+Now that they're losing not just their money, but their relatives, their best friends, there's going to be hell to pay.

 And the fact is the Democrats are joining the criticism.

-They will leak the other things that Cuomo has done, and this is the beginning of the end for this man.
+And this is the beginning of the end for this man.

 After all, remember, Joseph Prococo, his top aide, is now doing time in a federal prison for corruption.

-I I mean, anybody that ever makes it to le leadership usually ends up being tried for some crime, some corruption of some type.
+Well, I mean, I think just about every leader in the Senate or the state house, state assembly men and women, I mean, anybody that ever makes it to leadership usually ends up being tried for some crime, some corruption of some type, something we are well aware of, Mark Simone, watching this.

-But these are Democrats now saying that they I guess they're sick and tired of the way Cuomo's treated him over now in his third term.
+But these are Democrats now saying that I guess they're sick and tired of the way Cuomo's treated him over now in his third term.

 Mayor de Blasio said that's typical Cuomo.